 While federal immigration and citizenship records prior to 1917 are very sketchy, one very important source is the extensive collection of lists of passengers arriving in Canadian ports beginning in 1865.
 These lists were compiled under law by ships transporting people to Canada.
 The original passenger lists are held by Library and Archives Canada (LAC) and have been microfilmed for dissemination to the public.

-The following table lists passenger manifests of ships arriving at Canadian ports of entry which are available at LAC, and indicates whether or not the Saskatchewan Archives has a microfilm copy:
+The following table lists passenger manifests of ships arriving at Canadian ports of entry which are available at LAC, and indicates whether or not the Provincial Archives has a microfilm copy:

 (covered by LAC records)